Rajeebdas/BurnOut-GYM-Trainer/README.md

 ## 📞 Support

-For support, email support@burnoutgym.com or create an issue in this repository.
+For support, email 1drajeeb119@gmail.com or create an issue in this repository.

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by Rajeeb